Harmontown/harmontown.github.io/docs/_episodes/231/index.md

 title:                "Live At JFL Toronto 2016"
 image:                "episode-placeholder.jpg"
 description: |-
   Harmontown comes to Toronto along with Emily Gordon and Kumail Nanjiani to perform some weird improv in front of a lot of people.
-Watch the video at harmontown.com/live!
 showDate:
 releaseDate:          "2016-09-30 05:04:00Z"
 duration:             "01:56:06"